wdfhai/Penny_Wise/README.md

 ### Description

-This application uses Indexed Databases to simulate a financial planner that is able to log transactions with or without an internet connection.
+This Progressive Web Application uses Indexed Database, Service Worker and Web Manifest to simulate a financial transaction recorder that is able to log transactions with or without an internet connection.

 ### Built With

-Following languages, frameworks and libraries were used in the development of this project:
+Following languages, frameworks, libraries and technologies were used in the development of this PWA:

-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript.
-- NodeJS, Express, MongoDB
+- NodeJS, Express, MongoDB, IndexedDB, Service Worker, Web Manifest.

 ### Installation

 The application is deployed on Heroku, so no installation required.
+You may however install it as a Progressive Web Application to your device.
+Use Chrome for Desktop and Android, and Safari for iOS.

 ### Usage